fpetrogalli/trr/README.md

 [Frescobaldi](https://www.frescobaldi.org),
-[wildimidi](https://github.com/Mindwerks/wildmidi), a [Raspberry Pi 4](https://www.raspberrypi.org/), and a monitor stand made of bricks produced by the world leading company of bricks!"
+[wildimidi](https://github.com/Mindwerks/wildmidi), a [Raspberry Pi 4](https://www.raspberrypi.org/), and a monitor stand made of bricks produced by the world leading company of bricks!